Skip to main contentClient Model

 Scope-based authorization: Clients specify the

-they need, which represent permissions to access specific resources.
-This allows for fine-grained access control. - Secure authentication: Client authentication ensures that only registered and authorized applications can request tokens and access protected resources.
+scopes they need, which represent permissions to access specific resources.
+This allows for fine-grained access control.